Culture of Belgium: Music

 The vocal music of the Franco-Flemish School developed in the southern part of the Low Countries and was an important contribution to Renaissance culture.
 Many great medieval and Renaissance composers, such as Gilles Binchois, Orlande de Lassus, Guillaume Dufay, Heinrich Isaac, and Jacob Obrecht came from the area which is now Belgium.

 In the 19th and 20th centuries, there was an emergence of major violinists, such as Henri Vieuxtemps, Eugène Ysaÿe and Arthur Grumiaux.
 Adolphe Sax, the inventor of the saxophone, was born in Belgium, and so were many important classical composers.
 One of the most famous is César Franck, but Guillaume Lekeu and Wim Mertens are also noteworthy.

 Contemporary popular music in Belgium is also of repute.
-Well-known singers include Lara Fabian, Stromae, Jacques Brel, Arno, Maurane, Bobbejaan Schoepen, Salvatore Adamo, Philippe Lafontaine and Pierre Rapsat.
+Well-known singers include Lara Fabian, Stromae, Jacques Brel, Angèle, Arno, Maurane, Bobbejaan Schoepen, Salvatore Adamo, Philippe Lafontaine and Pierre Rapsat.
 Other popular Belgian pop acts include Axelle Red, Vaya Con Dios, Kate Ryan and K3.
 In rock/pop music, Telex, Front 242, K's Choice, Hooverphonic, Zap Mama, Soulwax and dEUS are well known.
 In the heavy metal scene, bands like Machiavel, Channel Zero and Enthroned have a worldwide fan-base.
 Belgium has a very active jazz scene that is achieving international recognition with bands like Aka Moon, Maak's Spirit and Octurn.
 Harmonicist Toots Thielemans, guitarist Philip Catherine and Django Reinhardt are probably the best known Belgian jazz musicians.
 Belgian hip-hop started with the rise of Starflam, CNN (a Brussels-based crew) and 't Hof van Commerce in the mid-1990s.
 The country has also influenced electronic music with a.o.
 Front 242, Praga Khan (also known as Lords of Acid) and 2 Many DJ's.

 Belgium is also home to some very popular music festivals such as Tomorrowland, Rock Werchter and Pukkelpop.